albertattard/spring-boot-camp/docs/01-primer/03-demo/09-all-offices.md

 ## Use service

-1. Use the service from the controller
+1. Create a test to assert the relation between the service (`ContactUsService`) and the controller (`OfficeController`).

+   {% include custom/note.html details="The following example takes advantage of <a href='https://docs.spring.io/spring-boot/docs/current/reference/html/spring-boot-features.html#boot-features-testing'>Spring Boot Test</a>.  <a href='#can-we-test-the-controller-using-other-means'>Later on</a> we will see alternative options to test the controller." %}

    Create test file `src/test/java/demo/boot/OfficeControllerTest.java`